Russian Kyiv convoy: Air cover

 The convoy was protected by mobile anti-aircraft systems.
 It is not known how effective these were, because elsewhere, Ukrainian Baykar Bayraktar TB2 drones had successfully attacked and "destroyed three [Russian] SAM missile systems and four 152mm artillery pieces, along with more than 10 trucks and several tanks" by 1 March.
 The effectiveness of the Turkish-manufactured TB2 drones has been partly attributed to the Russian failure to achieve air supremacy in the opening phase of the war, as well as poor Russian coordination and communications.
 Ukrainian commanders were therefore considering using them against the convoy, but they had relatively few deployable TB2 drones, few military personnel were trained to operate them effectively, and Russian forces might be able to track them and shoot them down via their radio emissions.
 Moreover, by 3 March, aviation researcher Justin Bronk stated that Russian forces appeared to have moved more air defence systems forward, including around the column.
-Bronk argued that the convoy had thus become 'a very, very difficult target for the Ukrainian Air Force', because it was within reach of the S-400 missile systems along the Belarusian–Ukrainian border, excluding almost any conventional manned aircraft attacks on the convoy (except perhaps very low-level flying, visual-targeting operations).
+Bronk argued that the convoy had thus become 'a very, very difficult target for the Ukrainian Air Force', because it was within reach of the S-400 missile systems along the Belarusian–Ukrainian border, excluding almost any conventional crewed aircraft attacks on the convoy (except perhaps very low-level flying, visual-targeting operations).

 Stall

-The convoy stalled 8 days into the war, at approximately 30 km from the centre of the city of Kyiv; as of 7 March 2022, according to U.S. defense officials, the column had not moved at all for a few days.
+The convoy stalled eight days into the war, at approximately 30 km from the center of the city of Kyiv; as of 7 March 2022, according to U.S. defense officials, the column had not moved at all for a few days.

-Reasons of malfunction
+Reasons for malfunction

-There has been lots of discussion about why the convoy stalled.
+There has been much discussion about why the convoy stalled.
 The UK Defence Ministry noted that by 7 March, it had been "delayed by staunch Ukrainian resistance, mechanical breakdown and congestion.
 The column has made little discernible progress in over three days."